Browse Tax Articles

 You can’t deduct expenses if they’re lavish or extravagant.

 If your trip is mainly for business but includes some personal activities, you can deduct these expenses:

 However, if the trip is mainly for personal reasons, you can’t deduct those expenses.
 This is true even if you conduct some business at the destination.
-You can deduct business expenses you incur at the destination.
-This is true regardless of the purpose of the trip.
+You can deduct business expenses you incur at the destination, regardless of the purpose of the trip.

 If you attend a convention that benefits or advances your business, you can also deduct appropriate expenses.
 These include:

 Travel outside the United States

 You can deduct the cost of travel outside the United States if your entire trip is devoted to business activities.
-The trip might be mainly for business, but you might engage in some personal activities.
-If so, you might have to prorate travel costs between your business and personal activities.
-Prorated costs might include meals and lodging en route.
+You could take a trip mainly for business, but engage in some personal activities there.
+If so, you have to prorate travel costs between your business and personal activities.
+Prorated costs include meals and lodging en route.

 You can't deduct expenses for travel as a form of education.
-Ex: If you’re a professor of Asian history, you can't deduct the cost of a tour of Japan.
-This is true even though the trip will enhance your lectures.
+Ex: If you’re a professor of Asian history, you can't deduct the cost of a tour of Japan, even though the trip will enhance your lectures.